LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/reading/static-resources/_index.md

 ## `th:src` and `th:href` - Video

-Code along with this final video to practice adding static resources to your `coding-events` project:
+Code along with this final video to practice adding static resources to your `codingevents` project:

 {{< youtube syzOmHnTnmo >}}

 > The starter code for this video is found at the [fragments branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/fragments) of the `CodingEventsJava` repo.
 The final code presented in this video is found on the [static-resources branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/static-resources).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.

 ## `th:src`